loafthecomputerphile/fork-exec-wait/README.md

 4. Write a program that calls `fork()` and then calls some form of `exec()` to run the program `/bin/ls`.
 See if you can try all of the variants of `exec()`, including (on Linux) `execl()`, `execle()`, `execlp()`, `execv()`, `execvp()`, and `execvpe()`.
 Why do you think there are so many variants of the same basic call?

-some can only take certain types of data like arrays or lists, some can modify environment variables and some also need  explicit paths
+some can only take certain types of data like arrays (v) or lists (l), some can modify environment variables (e) and some also need  explicit paths (p)

 ```cpp
 #include <stdio.h>